言語選択(language select):

 UN AoC

-• High Representative’s Remarks at the 8th Congress of the Leaders of World and Traditional Religions
+• High Representative’s Remarks at the High-level Meeting of the UNAOC Group of Friends at the 11th UNAOC Global Forum

 世界報道の自由の日 (2017)